Drug Testing for Ice

 Effects of ice on the body

-When taken regularly and in large amounts, ice consumption can result in more disturbing and serious conditions such as having the feeling of bugs crawling on the skin, body sores due to constant scratching and picking of the skin, chronic sleeping problems, increased strain on the kidneys, hallucinations, brain damage, psychosis, stroke, and even coma.
+When taken regularly and in large amounts, ice consumption can result in more disturbing and serious conditions.
+Users’ experiences include having the feeling of bugs crawling on the skin, body sores due to constant scratching and picking of the skin, chronic sleeping problems, increased strain on the kidneys, hallucinations, brain damage, psychosis, stroke, and even coma.

 The Impact of Ice at Work